Photonic cross-noise spectroscopy of Majorana bound states: Introduction

-Furthermore, MBSs were investigated by optical means by coupling MBSs to microwave photons \cite{Ohm2014,Schmidt2013a,Trif2012,Schmidt2013b,Cottet2013,Ohm2015,Dmytruk2015,Dartiailh2017,Contamin2021,Trif2019a,Trif2019b}.
-Another related idea is the coupling of a Majorana nanowire to a quantum dot (QD) embedded within a microwave cavity investigating the non-locality of the MBSs \cite{Ricco2022}.

 In this manuscript, we study the coherent coupling of MBSs to optically active QDs embedded within a $pn$ junction.
 Such hybrid systems that combine semiconductor optics and superconductivity were investigated theoretically \cite{Suemune2006,Recher2010,Hassler2010,Godschalk2011,Baireuther2014,Nigg2015,Schroer2015,Hlobil2015} and experimentally realized \cite{Sasakura2011,Panna2018,Yang2021}, especially the embedment of QDs in $pn$ junctions has been achieved \cite{Minot2007,Versteegh2014}.
 Similarly to recent charge transport measurements \cite{Bordoloi2022,Dvir2023}, the proposed setup allows to read off the spin-dependent superconducting correlations present in the TSC.
-However, in contrast to those transport setups, here, the spin-information is directly extracted from the polarization of the emitted photons \cite{Bittermann2022}.
+However, in contrast to those transport setups, here, the spin-information is directly extracted from the polarization of the emitted photons.
+In our previous work in Ref. \cite{Bittermann2022}, we investigated various signatures of MBSs using a single optically active QD, but could not determine whether these excitations were topologically nontrivial, as local probes are inadequate for this purpose \cite{Prada2020} (an exception being the probe of rotating MBSs \cite{Park2020}).
+In this work, we have added another QD to have access to nonlocal correlations that are necessary for distinguishing MBSs from trivial excitations.